Roman2K/prawn-handler/README.md

 # Prawn-handler

 A Rails template handler for PDF library [Prawn](http://prawn.majesticseacreature.com/).
-You can find a more detailed description in its [introduction article](http://roman.flucti.com/alternative-prawn-handler-for-rails).

 There already exists [prawnto](http://cracklabs.com/prawnto) but it's too bloated for my taste.
 Prawn-handler is lightweight, simple, and less of a hassle to use.